 Homeschool Oklahoma (HSOK) strongly opposes the “Make Homeschool Safe Act,” a model bill that legislators are using to impose unnecessary and invasive government oversight on homeschooling families.
 Although this is not currently proposed legislation in Oklahoma, its very existence represents a dangerous push toward undermining parental rights and educational freedom nationwide.
 This model legislation falsely … Continue reading Model Bill Threatens Homeschool Freedom

 UPDATE 3/22/25: This bill was not heard in committee before the deadline so it should not advance this year.
 Possibly still alive to be heard next February.
 We are keeping the information here in case another similar bill is proposed.
-Concerns: Data collecting of homeschool parents’ and children’s names, regulation to file for intent to … Continue reading HB 2254 – Waldron
+This is an equal access bill that would allow homeschooled students to participate in extracurricular … Continue reading HB 2088 – Kane